Anastasiia Gubanova

-Anastasia or Anastasiia Vitalyevna Gubanova (Georgian: ანასტასია გუბანოვა, Анастасия Витальевна Губанова; born 2 December 2002), is a Russian-Georgian figure skater who represents Georgia in women's singles.
-She is the 2023 European champion, the 2021 CS Golden Spin of Zagreb champion and the 2022 CS Finlandia Trophy bronze medalist.
+Anastasiia Vitalyevna Gubanova (Georgian: ანასტასია გუბანოვა, Анастасия Витальевна Губанова; born 2 December 2002), is a Russian-Georgian figure skater who represents Georgia in women's singles.
+She is the 2023 European champion, a two-time European silver medalist (2024, 2025), a two-time ISU Grand Prix bronze medalist, and a four-time ISU Challenger Series gold medalist.

 Competing for Russia, she is the 2018 CS Golden Spin of Zagreb silver medalist.
 On the junior level, she is the 2016 Junior Grand Prix Final silver medalist, the 2016 JGP Czech Republic champion, and the 2016 JGP Germany champion.

+At the 2016 Junior Grand Prix Final, Gubanova became the first junior lady to break the 130-points barrier for the free program, a record beaten few minutes later by teammate Alina Zagitova.

 Personal life

-Gubanova was born on 2 December 2002 in Tolyatti, Samara Oblast, Russia.
-She confirmed that she had Georgian citizenship in 2021.
+Gubanova was born on December 2, 2002 in Tolyatti, Samara Oblast, Russia.
+In addition to figure skating, Gubanova took part in both artistic and rhythmic gymnastics as a child.
+Until the age of fifteen, she also took ballet lessons at the Vaganova Academy of Russian Ballet.
+Gubanova obtained Georgian citizenship in 2021.

+In November 2023, during the 2023 NHK Trophy, Gubanova's boyfriend, Roman Galay, proposed to her.
+The couple married on July 26, 2024.

+In 2024, Gubanova opened up about her past struggles with disordered eating from the ages of fourteen to eighteen.

+She cites Carolina Kostner and Kaori Sakamoto as her biggest skating inspirations.

 Career

 Early years

+Gubanova began skating in 2006 at the age of four after doctors advised her parents to enroll her in an outdoor sport to combat her allergies.
+A few months later, the family moved from Tolyatti to St. Petersburg in the hopes that Gubanova could join a stronger skating school.
+Angelina Turenko would become her coach at the age of six.

-Gubanova started learning to skate in 2006.
-She began appearing internationally in the advanced novice category in November 2013, taking gold at the Warsaw Cup.
+Gubanova began competing internationally in the advanced novice category in November 2013, taking gold at the Warsaw Cup.
 In the following years, she won the Rooster Cup, Gardena Spring Trophy, and NRW Trophy.

 2016–17 season: Junior international debut

 Gubanova's junior international debut came at the 2016–17 ISU Junior Grand Prix (JGP) competition in Ostrava, Czech Republic; she won the gold medal by a margin of 0.08 over Japan's Rika Kihira, after placing second in the short program and first in the free skate.
-At the JGP in Dresden, Germany, she ranked first in both segments and outscored the silver medalist, Yuna Shiraiwa, by 17.91 points.
+At the JGP in Dresden, Germany, she ranked first in both segments, setting a new world record for the free skate and outscoring the silver medalist, Yuna Shiraiwa, by 17.91 points.
 Gubanova qualified for the JGP Final in Marseille, France, where she won the silver medal scoring a new personal best in free skate of 133.77 and with a total of 194.07 points, just behind teammate Alina Zagitova who won the gold medal respectively.

 At the 2017 Russian Championships, she placed seventh both on the senior level and at the junior event.